SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 * User experience tests for usability
 * Tests that will only need to be run once
 * Tests for features that are in the early stages of development and are expected to go through many changes
-* Tests of obscure edge cases (that are not prevalent in usage data)
+* Tests of obscure edge cases (that are not shown to be prevalent in usage data)
 * What else?

-**Add your rule to a category**
+**Add your rule to a category** add some relateds: unit tests